-The Manitoulin-Sudbury DSB offers in house training and also refers clients to other community agencies for training and services.
-These services include life skills development, skills training, employment readiness workshops, employment assessment/counseling and training subsidy programs.
-Our integrated staffs are trained to offer the skills and training necessary to facilitate most of our employment programs.
+The Manitoulin-Sudbury DSB offers in house training and refers clients to other community agencies for training and services.
+These services include life skills development, skills training, employment readiness workshops employment assessment /counseling and training subsidy programs.
+Our integrated staff are trained to offer the skills and training necessary to facilitate most of our employment programs.
 The Manitoulin-Sudbury DSB also provides funding for additional employment service program through other community agencies.

 A successful program that we have developed in partnership with Community Agencies is Options / Focus for Change and Quick Start.
-These programs were designed to engage the harder to serve clientele in making positive changes in their lives and is comprised of an in class life skills training with a work placement component.
+These programs were designed to engage the harder to serve clientele in making positive changes in their lives and is comprised of an in-class life skills training with a work placement component.

-Intensive Case Management has been an important component to assist hard to serve clients move towards employment.
+Intensive Case Management has been an vital component in assisting hard to serve clients move towards employment.
 The Manitoulin-Sudbury DSB has targeted the following two (2) groups:

-Participants who are marginally employable, and who have been on social assistance for more than 2 years, and are not deferred from participating for medical reasons. • Participants who are starting employment for the first time after a long break from the labour market or individuals who have a history of short term employment that does not appear to attach them to the labour market.
+- Participants who are marginally employable, and who have been on social assistance for more than 2 years, and are not deferred from participating for medical reasons. - Participants who are starting employment for the first time after a long break from the labour market or individuals who have a history of short-term employment that does not appear to attach them to the labour market.

 A method of success that DSB has is to foster a more intensive focused approach with clients.
 Case Managers adopt a role of coaching participants towards a specific goal and developing an action plan.
 These individuals are seen more frequently and their participation agreement amended based on achievements or challenges that clients are faced with.
 Particular emphasis is on breaking goals down into attainable steps to independence.
 This has become increasingly necessary for approximately 20% of the current caseload.
-These individuals have multiple challenges that needs to be addressed before employment can be considered.
-As well, under the direction of the Ontario Works Program Supervisor, regular "Case Conferencing" occur.
+These individuals have multiple challenges that need to be addressed before employment can be considered.
+As well, under the direction of the Ontario Works Program Supervisor, regular "Case Conferencing" occurs.
 This allows Case Managers to bring forward cases they feel would benefit from the "Intensive Case Management" practice.
 The ultimate goal of this practice is to recommend appropriate interventions that will allow the client to move forward and assist in his or her personal development / growth.
-This program was not built to be a short term fix.
+This program was not built to be a short-term fix.
 As it promotes independence, we also acknowledge that success is measured differently.
-Many of these clients continue to become successfully employed; or enrolled education/training programs; or become a more productive member of the community with evident increased self-confidence.
-Over the next two years, the DSB will better monitor the outcome of this initiative.
+Many of these clients continue to become successfully employed; or enrolled in education/training programs; or become a more productive member of the community with evident increased self-confidence.

-The Manitoulin-Sudbury DSB continues to provide the Community Placement Program as a tool / option to assist its clients in achieving their employment goals.
+The Manitoulin-Sudbury DSB continues to provide the Community Placement Program as a tool / option to assist clients in achieving their employment goals.

 The Employment Placement Training Subsidy continues to be a successful program.
 This program offers training subsidies and human resource services to employers that hire our 'employment ready' clients.
 This program assists in putting our participants on a level playing field with a growing, qualified and experienced labour pool.
 Our purpose is to use this program to assist clients who are 'employment ready' and who lack experience to find and maintain gainful employment.
 This program is successful in assisting the targeted group in achieving the above goals.
 It continues to be very successful in establishing partnerships with local businesses and community organizations.
-This program has maintained a 50% hiring rate for 2013-2014.